kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 ### Create a new Kedro project

-Create a Kedro project with the PySpark Iris starter using the following command in your local environment:
+Create a Kedro project by using the following command in your local environment:

 ```bash
 kedro new --starter=pyspark-iris